tiffanimarlowe/project_template/README.md

 				Figure 1: Optimization  process for 85% threshold

+Since the utilization of over 85% is unrealistic, the formulated goal could not be met with 5 and 8 drones.
+Results showed that due to the high utilization rate there was no time to accept sufficient orders.
+With 5 drones in use, only 53 packages were delivered compared to 94 deliveries with 11 drones.

+All 2 orders/HH/hour package deliveries, with the calculated utilization rate of drones of below 85%, were completed within 30 minutes of the order, which shows the potential of drone based delivery systems.
+The optimum number was 18 drones (as opposed to 11 for 1 order/HH/hour)

+Interestingly, for 3 orders/HH/hour the number of drones doesn't necessarily raise equally to the magnitude of orders.
+And the test results of the simulation runs show that the optimization tool is correct.
+Even simulations with significantly more drones (up to 45) don’t show any significant differences between number of orders served or service time until delivery.
+The only difference is the utilization time, which drops significantly and is therefore counterproductive (as it is a cost-driver).

+For the improvement simulations (speed, charge, both):

+There was a main effect on drone delivery time based on both drone speed (normal, fast) and battery charge.
+These statistics revealed that a fast speed (60 mph) had a main effect for each reducing drone delivery time for 1 order/HH/Hour (delivery time reduction = 39%), followed by 2 order/HH/Hour (delivery time reduction = 30%), and then finally by 3 order/HH/Hour (delivery time reduction = 9%).

+Further inspection of these results revealed that implementing “both” improvements (faster speed and less charge time) for each package amount reduced mean time and max delivery time, 1 order/HH/Hour (reduced mean time = 37%, reduced max delivery time = 54%), 2 order/HH/Hour (reduced mean time = 29%, reduced max delivery time = 43%), and 3 order/HH/Hour (reduced mean time =21%, reduced max delivery time = 32%).
+Results and descriptive statistics for each package order amount (1, 2, 3) are shown in Figure 2, 3, and 4.

+For a further breakdown of the statistics, the changes in the values of charging time, speed and both are described and summarized here.
+Even though the optimization run suggests changing the number of drones, we left them deliberately at the "normal" value to see the difference in the simulation and the effects of the implemented chages.

+##### AnyLogic: Results for 1 Order/HH/hour

+Figure 2 shows the effects on 1 order/HH/hour for the given area and 11 drones.
+The optimization process shows slight variations in necessary drones:

+  - 1_11 (normal)optimal number of drones: 11
+  - 1_11fast 	optimal number of drones: 12
+  - 1_11charge 	optimal number of drones: 9
+  - 1_11both 	optimal number of drones: 9      --> thats a change of 19% from normal to both

 ![1 order with 11 drones, improvements: overview ](images/1_11_summary.png)

 				Figure 2: 1 order/HH/Hour 11 drones

+The first striking difference (on the right side), as to be expected - the flight time is almost reduced to half.
+This is logical as the speed almost doubled (34mph --> 60mph).
+The effect of the increased speed on delivery time is also significant with a mean from 17.7 minutes to 12.5, which is a reduction of almost 30%.
+The reduced charging time shows its effect on the max delivery time value, as it is also significantly reduced from 37.6 to 22.9 minutes.
+This is a reduction of 39%.
+Obviously, implementing both improvements reduce the mean and the max delivery time again, as both can have cumulative or subsidiary effects.
+Implementing both improvements reduce mean time by 37% and the max delivery time by 54%.

+##### AnyLogic: Results for 2 Orders/HH/hour

+Figure 3 shows the effects on the 2 order/HH/hour for the given area and 18 drones.
+The optimization process shows again positive variations in necessary drones (decrease of up to 3, which equals a 17% reduction):
+  - 2_18 (normal) optimal number of drones: 18
+  - 2_18fast 	optimal number of drones: 16
+  - 2_18charge 	optimal number of drones: 17
+  - 2_18both 	optimal number of drones: 15     --> thats a change of 17% from normal to both

 ![2 orders with 18 drones, improvements: overview ](images/2_18_summary.png)

 				Figure 3: 2 order/HH/Hour 18 drones

+Again, we left the number of drones at the "normal" number of drone value to see the difference in the simulation.
+As shown in Figure 3 below, the flight time is almost reduced to half.
+This will always be the case because it is logical as the speed almost doubled (34mph --> 60mph).
+It will not be mentioned in further discussions.
+The effect of the increased speed on delivery time in a higher number environment, with more drones and more orders shows again improvements on the mean delivery time from 15.6 minutes to 13.2, which is a reduction of almost 16%.
+The reduction is smaller, but so is the mean time to begin with.
+This seems to be a normal effect, as smaller numbers are less tolerant to outlying behavior or problems.
+In fleet management this is the so called "curse of small numbers".
+The reduced charging time again shows its effect best on the max delivery time value, as it is reduced from 31 to 21.7 minutes.
+This is a reduction of 30%.
+Implementing both improvements reduce mean time by 29% and the max delivery time by 43%.

+##### AnyLogic: Results for 3 Orders/HH/hour

+Lastly, Figure 4 shows the effects on 3 order/HH/hour and 25 drones.
+The optimization process shows again positive variations in necessary drones (decrease of up to 7, which equals a 28% reduction) for a targeted utilization rate of 85%:
+  - 3_25 (normal) optimal number of drones: 25
+  - 3_25fast 	optimal number of drones: 25
+  - 3_25charge 	optimal number of drones: 19
+  - 3_25both 	optimal number of drones: 18     --> thats a change of 28% from normal to both!

 ![3 orders with 25 drones, improvements: overview ](images/3_25_summary.png)

 				Figure 4: 3 order/HH/Hour 25 drones

+The effect of speed increase on delivery time in an even higher number environment, with more drones and more orders shows again improvements on the mean delivery time, here from 14.2 minutes to 11.4, which is about 20%.
+This reduction is somewhat higher than for the 2_18 simulation, but it seems to be a normal variation.
+This seems to be a normal effect in general, as smaller numbers are less tolerant to outlying behavior or problems.

+The reduced charging time shows its effect best on the number of drones needed.
+This was not expected as it did not show this drastic cut in the other scenario (2 orders/HH/hour) above.
+Economically, this alone has a huge effect on the scale of effort and costs, as is cuts the number of necessary drones by 24% (25 --> 19) and has therefore the highest impact for this scenario.The max delivery time value is also reduced somewhat from 25.7 to 23.3 minutes, but it is only a minor reduction of 9%.
+Implementing both improvements reduce mean delivery time from 14.2 to 11.2 minutes (21%) and the max delivery time from 25.8 to 17.6 minutes (32%), which is significant.

+The number of drones necessary for a 85% utilization rate drops to 18, which means an improved drone can raise the efficiency of an drone based delivery system by 50% (under observed circumstances and assumptions) as 18 drones are the optimum number for an unchanged drone system to handle 2 orders/HH/hour.
+The improved drone can handle 3 orders/HH/hour with the same number of drones.
+That is a significant finding.

+Video with statistics for 3_25_both on:   https://youtu.be/Bg6cD1Y4d-0

 ##### Model 2 Results: Python